 And that is what I did.

-‘Good old Honda… shit old tyres’, I was muttering to myself.
+‘Good old Honda… crap tyres’, I was muttering to myself.

-I can’t really remember what John said, something about walking back quarter of a mile and giving up, or some such bollocks, but by then the red mist had truly filled my helmet and I was furious.
-Any further communication with John would result in “bad words” and so I decided to leave him there, smoking his cigarette and grinning.
+I can’t really remember what John said, something about walking back quarter of a mile and giving up, but by then the red mist had truly filled my helmet and I was not a happy camper.
+Any further chat with John would not go well and so I decided to leave him there, smoking his cigarette and grinning like a Chesire Cat.

-‘Not in my world’, I shouted several times and I sped off at a ridiculously fast pace.
+I sped off at a ridiculously fast pace.
 Strangely, the bike was suddenly in its element as I zipped across the trail.
 My faffing about attitude had melted away and I was back in the groove.
-It was like being in any dangerous or risky situation I have been in, and I have been in a lot.
-If you are angry enough, or even euphoric, you are no longer timid.
+It was like being in any dangerous or risky situation I have been in, and I have been in a few.
+If you are aggressively euphoric (if there is such a state of mind), you are no longer timid.

 Pretty soon afterwards I came to the end of the trail and to a T-junction with a tar road in front.

 I waited a while, looked over my shoulder, waited a bit more.
 No John.
-So I thought ‘fuck it, that’s enough’.
-I will go it alone… lone wolf style…. just like how I have ridden all over the world.
+So I thought I will turn right, pull over and wait a while.
+Still no John.

 Of course, I had not planned the route, that was John’s job, but as it happened I had got myself onto Route 128 that runs along side the Colorado River and through Castle Valley towards Route 191 that passes through Moab.

-When I was in Moab I had downloaded and configured the BDR GPS way points onto my iPhone from a program called Rever, and bought a Utah map and a Colorado map upon which I plotted the various routes and way points.
-Not as good as the Butler BDR maps, but good enough to orientate myself.
-From now on I will do nothing I don’t enjoy and go at my pace.
+As I was riding and navigating on my own now, I downloaded and configured the BDR GPS way points onto my iPhone from a program called Rever when I was in Moab, and bought paper maps of Utah and Colorado upon which I plotted the various routes and way points.
+Not as good as the Butler BDR maps John had, but good enough to orientate myself.

 I spoke to Fanny on Facetime.
 There was 14 hours between us so conversations were in the evening or first thing in the morning, if indeed I had a signal.